Valentin0709/valentin0709.github.io/index.md

     5 \\
     \end{pmatrix}$$

 What about the number of bad paths?
 We know that such invalid paths cross the diagonal fence.
 The diagonal contains all the points which can be reached by walking an equal number of steps to the east and to the north.
-Therefore, the first point of a path which goes over the diagonal is made up of x east steps and $x + 1$ north steps.
-From that point, the path contains another $5 - x$ east steps and $5 \; – (x + 1)$ north steps in order to reach (5, 5).
+Therefore, the first point of a path which goes over the diagonal is made up of x E steps and $x + 1$ N steps.
+From that point, the path contains another $5 - x$ E steps and $5 \; – (x + 1)$ N steps in order to reach (5, 5).

 <figure style="text-align: center; display:block;">
   <img src="/Images/rabbit1.jpg" width="75%" />
   <figcaption style="display:inline-block; margin-right: auto; margin-left: auto;">The path is broken into two after the first point which crosses the diagonal</figcaption>
 </figure>

-If we invert all the easts to norths and all norths to easts in the first section of the path, we get a path which contains $x + 5 \; – (x + 1) = 4$ north steps and $x + 1 + 5 - x = 6$ east steps.
+If we invert all the Es to Ns and all Ns into Es in the first section of the path, we get a path which contains $x + 5 \; – (x + 1) = 4$ N steps and $x + 1 + 5 - x = 6$ E steps.
 Therefore, we can conclude that using this method any bad path from (0, 0) to (5, 5) corresponds to a path between (0, 0) and (6, 4).
 Using the proof from above, the number of such paths is $$\frac{10!}{4! \times 6!} = 210$$.

 <figure style="text-align: center; display:block;">
   <img src="/Images/rabbit2.jpg" width="75%" />